William Smith (Episcopal priest)

-William Smith (September 7, 1727 – May 14, 1803) was an Episcopal priest who served as the first provost of the College of Philadelphia, which became the University of Pennsylvania.
-He was also the founder of Washington College in Chestertown Maryland, and St. John's College in Annapolis, Maryland.
+William Smith (September 7, 1727 – May 14, 1803) was an Episcopal priest who served as first provost of the College of Philadelphia, which became the University of Pennsylvania.
+He also founded Washington College in Chestertown, Maryland, and St. John's College in Annapolis, Maryland.
+He later founded the borough of Huntingdon, Pennsylvania, where he was a significant land owner.

-Biography
+Early life and education

-Smith was born in Aberdeen, Scotland, to Thomas and Elizabeth (Duncan) Smith.
-He attended the University of Aberdeen, later claiming a master's from the institution.
-He also held the degree of Doctor of Divinity from Aberdeen, the University of Oxford, and Trinity College, Dublin.
-In 1753, Smith wrote a pamphlet outlining his thoughts about education.
-The book fell into the hands of Benjamin Franklin and Richard Peters; as a result they asked Smith to come to Philadelphia and teach at the newly established college there (now the University of Pennsylvania).
+Smith was born September 7, 1727 in Aberdeen, Scotland, to Thomas and Elizabeth (Duncan) Smith.
+He attended the University of Aberdeen but left in 1747 before receiving his degree.
+He received a degree of Doctor of Divinity from Aberdeen, the University of Oxford, and Trinity College, Dublin.

+Career

+He worked as a clerk in the Society for the Propagation of the Gospel, and as a tutor in Scotland and for the two children of Josiah Martin in Long Island, New York.
+As the Martins' tutor, he wrote to Benjamin Franklin in 1750 to enquire about their enrollment into the Academy of Philadelphia.
+He included his pamphlet titled "A General Idea of the College of Mirania".
+In Latin, Mirania means "land of marvels".
+It outlined his thoughts about education and the development of a college in New York.
+The book was read by Benjamin Franklin and Richard Peters and greatly impressed them.
+They asked Smith to teach Logic, Rhetoric, Natural and Moral Philosophy at the Academy and Charitable School of Philadelphia.

 In 1755 Smith became the first provost (the equivalent of the modern post of university president) of the school.
 He held the post until 1779.
 Smith was an Anglican priest and together with William Moore, Smith was briefly jailed in 1758 for his criticism of the military policy in the Quaker-run colony.
 Indeed, during the French and Indian War, Smith published two anti-Quaker pamphlets that advocated the disenfranchisement of all Quakers, who were the political elite in Pennsylvania.
 However, their pacifist beliefs made it difficult for the Quakers in government to provide funds for defense, and as a result anti-Quaker sentiment ran high, especially in the backcountry which suffered from frequent raids from Indians allied with the French.
 Smith's second pamphlet, A Brief View of the Conduct of Pennsylvania, For the Year 1755 (1756), actually went so far as to suggest that while one way of "ridding our Assembly of Quakers" would be to require an oath, "another way of getting rid of them" would be "by cutting their Throats."
 Smith's virulent attacks on Quakers alienated him from Franklin, who was closely allied with the Pennsylvania Assembly.

-Smith courted and married Moore's daughter, Rebecca, and had seven children.
-Their grandson William Rudolph Smith became a politician who served in both the Pennsylvania and Wisconsin state legislatures.

 Smith advocated for the Church of England to appoint a bishop in America, a highly controversial proposal insofar as many Americans feared any ecclesiastical institution that might compel compliance with the force of royal authority.
 Smith received honorary Doctor of Divinity degrees from the University of Oxford and the University of Aberdeen in 1759 and from Trinity College, Dublin in 1763.
 In 1768 he became a member of the American Philosophical Society.